believemaster/Word-Count/README.md

 # WordCount
-An simple web application to count how many words present in the text
+An simple web application to count how many words present in the text.
+This application is purely made using python programming language and is simple and straight forward.